Nigerian police ranks, symbols, duties and salaries (updated)

 Officers in this rank are usually newly employed after graduating from the Nigeria Police Academy.
 The Constable rank has two grades and is denoted by a single red downward-pointing arrowhead symbol.

-The Organisational structure
+The organisational structure

 The organisational structure guides the operation of the NPF within Nigeria's internal territory.
 It is in line with the country's geopolitical structure and includes provisions for supervisory formations.

-This structure is as shown below:
+This structure is shown below in descending order:

 1. Force Headquarters